pknowles/vulkan_objects/README.md

 # vko: Vulkan Objects

-This library is an RAII wrapper around some core parts of the vulkan SDK.
-It is primarily a thin API wrapper, not an engine or rendering abstraction.
+This library is a self-contained Vulkan 3D Graphics API provider and thin RAII wrapper.
+It is not an engine or rendering abstraction.
 That said, there are some optional utilities to make very specific but common operations easy to write.
 Naturally, these are layered on top and in separate headers.

 The aims are: